ryanpeh/SmartNUS/docs/tutorials/AddRemark.md

 import seedu.smartnus.model.Model;

 /**
- * Changes the remark of an existing question in the address book.
+ * Changes the remark of an existing question in the question list.
  */
 public class RemarkCommand extends Command {